 Casas Grandes, at its apogee, was a rich and likely cosmopolitan city ruled by a priestly elite in which it can be presumed that many inhabitants spoke several languages, worshipping in turn Mesoamerican deities like Tlaloc, Xipe Totec, and Quetzalcoatl in addition to local indigenous deities.
 It is estimated that Casas Grandes served a population of roughly 2,000-4,000 inhabitants, many of whom built their livelihood on trade, commerce, and artisan production.
 While other southwestern cultures -- like the Anasazi or Ancestral Puebloan Peoples -- suffered drought, famines, and widespread violence in the 12th-and-13th centuries CE, the area around Casas Grandes remained rich in natural resources, by virtue of being positioned in a fertile valley and surrounded by rivers, and a strategic location lying at the crossroads of trade between Mesoamerica and Oasisamerica.

 It is believed that around the year 1340 CE, Casas Grandes was burned and subsequently rebuilt.
 The period between 1350-1450 CE was a period of social and structural decline despite continued population growth.
 Evidence for this decline is found in the hasty alteration of former public spaces into living spaces for new residences and the burial of the dead in the irrigation system.
 The ultimate collapse of Casas Grandes’ is just as mysterious as its foundation.
-Several decades ago, some scholars theorize that the interruption of trade routes by the bellicose Tarascan Empire could have precipitated the decline of Casas Grandes.
+Several decades ago, some scholars theorized that the interruption of trade routes by the bellicose Tarascan Empire could have precipitated the decline of Casas Grandes.
 While it is entirely possible that a prolonged drought or even an earthquake could have contributed to its abandonment, archaeologists see the signs of human violence in Casas Grandes’ ruins.
 Burned plaster along Casas Grandes' walls and the unearthing of hundreds of skeletons around the city point to something entirely more macabre.
-Ritual items and public plazas seem to have been desecrated and animals starved to death within their own pens.
+Ritual items and public plazas seem to have been desecrated, and animals seemingly starved to death within their own pens.
 When the Spanish arrived in the region a century after the abandonment of Casas Grandes, they inquired as to the fate of the city's inhabitants.
 According to Baltasar Obregón (b.
 1534 CE), the first Spaniard to visit Casas Grandes after the conquest of the Aztecs in 1521 CE, local indigenous people told him that the former inhabitants had traveled on a six-day journey north after a brutal war, never to return to the region again.

 Architecture & Art